 Old-fashioned American chow mein is now very rare and hard to find.
 It is easy to see why people are abandoning the American version and falling in love with the authentic kind.
 It is flavorful and easy to make.
 My neighbor, Kim, has become a devoted fan of the Hong Kong style pan-fried noodles.
 She fell in love with this dish after I served it one Sunday dinner as a last minute meal.
 She now regularly stocks up noodles that she buys from Chinatown in her freezer.
 Then when her daughters Lucy and Edie are in the mood for noodles she’d prep all the ingredients in the afternoon and pan-fry the noodles at the last minute while stir-frying the toppings at the same time.
 So try my recipe and you might also fall in love with it.

-- 8 oz.
-Hong Kong style noodles for pan-frying
+- 8 ounces Hong Kong style noodles for pan-frying

-- 8 oz. chicken breast, cut into 1/8-inch thick slices
+- 8 ounces chicken breast cut into 1/8-inch thick slices

-- 1 oz. dried shiitake mushrooms, rehydrated and cut into halves
+- 1 ounce dried shiitake mushrooms rehydrated and cut into halves

 - 1/2 cup water